simon387/notes/espanolo_y_catala_y_barcelona/barcelona.md

 ## Bicing

 + Always validar
-+ billing daemon is at 2am
++ billing daemon is at 2am cerca
 + full of bug, always pay caution!

 ---